ekut-es/pycachegen/README.md

 - `read_data` (Out): The requested data.
 - `read_data_valid` (Out): Whether the `read_data` Signal holds valid data.
 - `port_ready` (Out): Whether the port is ready to accept a new request.

-## FPGA

-Synthesis of the cache has been tested on a Xilinx XCZU3EG-1SFVA625I on a Avnet UltraZed-3EG IO Carrier Card using Vivado 2023.2.
-The project files are located at `vivado/amaranth_cache`.
-It has a block design that instantiates the cache inside an AXI Lite slave that is connected to the programmable system (PS).
-There is also small program for testing the synthesized cache that runs on the PS.
-The program was tested using Vitis 2023.2 and it is located at `vitis/`.